FileFighter/filefighter.github.io/wiki/usecases/crudPermissions.md

 ---
 layout: page
-title: "Use-Case Specification: Share files and directories"
+title: "Use-Case Specification: Share files and directories (Permissions CRUD)"
 notInNav: true
 ---

 # 1. Share files and directories

 ## 1.1 Brief Description
-tbd
+The owner of a file (the person who uploaded the file) will be able to permit other users to see and edit his files.
+This will be managed for folders and their content or individual files.
+He can permit it to single users or a certain group of users (administrators/internal users/external users).

 ## 1.2 Mockup
 <figure>